FIXTradingCommunity/fix-orchestra/repository/src/test/resources/examples/Examples.md

 * An orderAck response of NewOrderSingle starts an expiration timer for the accepted order.
 When the timer fires, it triggers Expired transition in the OrderState state machine.
 * The attribute `which="oneOf"` on a component indicates that exactly one of its members must be present.

+## scenario_inheritance.xml

+This example shows scenario selective inheritance, which is used to define variations of entities.